unlockable/CGGNet/README.md

 # CGGNet

 Compiler Guided Generation Network (CGGNet)

 Currently, I am working on cleaning up the code.
-It will be updated within the next week (7/27).
+It will be updated as soon as possible

 Generated data evaluated in the evaluation section :